Perspective Student FAQs

 I’m interested in applying to Yale SOM as a PhD student.
 Should I email you to let you know/set up a time to talk?

 I love talking about research with students.
-However, I’d prefer to not create a potentially unfair bias by having early communications with just some perspective applicants.
+However, I’d prefer to not create potentially unfair circumstances by having early communications with just some perspective applicants.
 If you’d like to make sure that I’ll review your application, please include me in your research statement/application.

 What are you looking for in a PhD student?